 - Know how to play the game.
 “In our Wheel audition, there were probably 200 people and a handful of them had no idea they needed to ask to buy a vowel,” said Goodman.”They didn’t make it to the final round of the auditions.”

 - Be flexible.
 After auditioning Goodman was told she’d hear back in two weeks if selected, but it wasn’t until more than a year later that she got a call asking her to be on the show the following week.
-Be sure to brush up on these funny vocabulary words to up your chances.

 Who Wants to Be a Millionaire